-F8 The stability of an existing and possibly expired "pure" standard may be checked by preparing a new stock standard and comparing the detector responses.
+F8 The stability of an existing and possibly expired "reference" standard may be checked by preparing a new stock standard and comparing the detector responses.
 The comparison should be undertaken using appropriate dilutions of individual standards or mixtures of standards.
-Inexplicable differences in apparent concentration between old and new standards must be investigated.
+Inexplicable differences in apparent concentrations between old and new standards must be investigated.
+Discrepancies between the concentrations of new and old solutions may be due to a number of factors other than simply analyte degradation (e.g. analyte precipitation, solvent evaporation, differences in the purities between the old and new reference standards, errors in weighing, or errors in the instrumental analysis).

-F9 The means from at least three replicate measurements for each of two solutions (old and new) should not normally differ by more than $\pm 10\%$ .
+F9 The means from at least five replicate measurements for each of two solutions (old and new) should not normally differ by more than $\pm 10\%$.
 The mean value from the new solution is taken to be 100% and is also used as a basis for the calculation of the percentage-difference.
-If the mean response of the old standard differs by more than $\pm 10\%$ from the new standard, then storage time or conditions may have to be adjusted.
+Where the difference of the means exceeds $\pm 10\%$ from the new standard, then storage time or conditions may have to be adjusted.
 Both old and new solution should be checked against another new solution that is prepared independently from the first two.